officialzachward/oss/labs/lab-01/lab01.md

 I have read the 10 criteria of Open Source Definition and understand why they are important.
 Further, I have read Eric Raymond's article, "How To Ask Questions The Smart Way" and understand why his points are important.
-**My Two Suggestions for Answering a Question in a Helpful way are:**
+**My Two Suggestions for Answering a Question in a Helpful way (from past experience) are:**
 * Specify when you aren't completely sure about a solution.
 It can be helpful when you have a hack or workaround for something, but it can also sabotage someone if he or she doesn't know its just a hack.
+* Don't be afraid to dive into your thinking process when addressing big problems or multi-part questions.
+Many times, people skip the small steps when they explain a solution to someone, but its those small steps that allow the other to discern your thinking process.

 I have also read chapter 3 of Free Culture.